 An LLC is an entity type with significant legal flexibility.
-The governance of certain LLCs are dictated by their operating agreement.
+The governance of certain LLCs is dictated by their operating agreement.
 This is a key feature that makes any legal entity much protective.
 You can even combine the issuing entity with a Trust for more protection.

-A Foundation, although it is not an ideal tool to carry out the the token sale, can be a powerful vehicle to manage the proceeds and tokens that are accrued by the ICO.
+A Foundation, although it is not an ideal tool to carry out the token sale, can be a powerful vehicle to manage the proceeds and tokens that are accrued by the ICO.

 A Foundation may have assets in its own name for the purposes set forth in its constituent documents and its administration and operation are carried out by the Members of the Board in accordance with the Foundation’s by-laws.